jju/stubbl/matches/gcxi-09-cfft.md

 [[cacklingfuries]][[filthytide]][[gcxi]]

 [[aficionado]]
-Venus doesn't have to do all the work but she is trying for the Sardines crown and is down 3 TDs
+Veens doesn't have to do all the work but she is trying for the Sardines crown and is down 3 TDs

 ### playoff race